vmware/terraform-provider-avi/website/docs/r/avi_serviceenginegroup.html.markdown

 * `realtime_se_metrics` - (Optional) Enable or deactivate real time se metrics.
 * `reboot_on_panic` - (Optional) Reboot the vm or host on kernel panic.
 Field introduced in 18.2.5.
 * `resync_time_interval` - (Optional) Time interval to re-sync se's time with wall clock time.
 Allowed values are 8-600000.
 Field introduced in 20.1.1.
 Unit is milliseconds.
+* `sdb_flush_interval` - (Optional) Sdb pipeline flush interval.
+Allowed values are 1-10000.
+Field introduced in 21.1.1.
+Unit is milliseconds.
+Allowed in basic edition, essentials edition, enterprise edition.
+* `sdb_pipeline_size` - (Optional) Sdb pipeline size.
+Allowed values are 1-10000.
+Field introduced in 21.1.1.
+Allowed in basic edition, essentials edition, enterprise edition.
+* `sdb_scan_count` - (Optional) Sdb scan count.
+Allowed values are 1-1000.
+Field introduced in 21.1.1.
+Allowed in basic edition, essentials edition, enterprise edition.
 * `se_bandwidth_type` - (Optional) Select the se bandwidth for the bandwidth license.
 Enum options - SE_BANDWIDTH_UNLIMITED, SE_BANDWIDTH_25M, SE_BANDWIDTH_200M, SE_BANDWIDTH_1000M, SE_BANDWIDTH_10000M.
 Field introduced in 17.2.5.
 Allowed in basic(allowed values- se_bandwidth_unlimited) edition, essentials(allowed values- se_bandwidth_unlimited) edition, enterprise edition.
 * `se_delayed_flow_delete` - (Optional) Delay the cleanup of flowtable entry.
 To be used under surveillance of avi support.
 Field introduced in 20.1.2.
 Allowed in basic(allowed values- true) edition, essentials(allowed values- true) edition, enterprise edition.
 * `se_deprovision_delay` - (Optional) Duration to preserve unused service engine virtual machines before deleting them.
 If traffic to a virtual service were to spike up abruptly, this se would still be available to be utilized again rather than creating a new se.
 If this value is set to 0, controller will never delete any ses and administrator has to manually cleanup unused ses.
 Allowed values are 0-525600.
 Unit is min.
 * `se_dos_profile` - (Optional) Dict settings for serviceenginegroup.
 * `se_dp_hm_drops` - (Optional) Internal only.
 Used to simulate se - se hb failure.
 Field introduced in 20.1.3.
+* `se_dp_isolation` - (Optional) Toggle support to run se datapath instances in isolation on exclusive cpus.
+This improves latency and performance.
+However, this could reduce the total number of se_dp instances created on that se instance.
+Supported for >= 8 cpus.
+Requires se reboot.
+Field introduced in 20.1.4.
+* `se_dp_isolation_num_non_dp_cpus` - (Optional) Number of cpus for non se-dp tasks in se datapath isolation mode.
+Translates total cpus minus 'num_non_dp_cpus' for datapath use.requires se reboot.
+Allowed values are 1-8.
+Special values are 0- 'auto'.
+Field introduced in 20.1.4.
+* `se_dp_log_nf_enqueue_percent` - (Optional) Internal buffer full indicator on the service engine beyond which the unfiltered logs are abandoned.
+Field introduced in 21.1.1.
+* `se_dp_log_udf_enqueue_percent` - (Optional) Internal buffer full indicator on the service engine beyond which the user filtered logs are abandoned.
+Field introduced in 21.1.1.
 * `se_dp_max_hb_version` - (Optional) The highest supported se-se heartbeat protocol version.
 This version is reported by secondary se to primary se in heartbeat response messages.
 Allowed values are 1-3.
 Field introduced in 20.1.1.
 * `se_dp_vnic_queue_stall_event_sleep` - (Optional) Time (in seconds) service engine waits for after generating a vnic transmit queue stall event before resetting thenic.
 Field introduced in 18.2.5.
 * `se_dp_vnic_queue_stall_threshold` - (Optional) Number of consecutive transmit failures to look for before generating a vnic transmit queue stall event.
 Field introduced in 18.2.5.